Evansville Central High School: Academy of Science and Medicine

 Founded in 2011, Academy of Science and Medicine, also known as ASM, is a public half-day high school program hosted within and sharing faculty with Central High School.
 The program is open to students in the EVSC, as well as schools in the surrounding area.
 The program employs roughly 16 teachers and enrolls over 250 students from area schools.
 ASM was founded as the Medical Professions Academy, or MPA, but was renamed in 2023 to Academy of Science and Medicine.
 The EVSC purchased a building in downtown Evansville to be used as a future expansion to the program.
 The goal of the program is to prepare students for college and post-secondary education, with a focus on careers and degrees in medicine and science.
 The program integrates science, English, and technology into its curriculum.
 ASM has partnerships with local universities including University of Southern Indiana, University of Evansville, Ivy Tech Community College, Purdue University, IU School of Medicine, Vanderbilt University, Johns Hopkins University, and Lipscomb University.
 The partnerships offer college visits and scholarships to prospective students.

 In a partnership with the EVSC and University of Evansville, ASM announced the Innovation Center for Science and Health, intended to serve as a learning site shared between ASM and UE.
-Construction started on June 9, 2025, and is planned to open in 2026.
+Construction had started on June 9, 2025, and was planned to open in 2026.
+On November 26, 2025, the EVSC terminated the $1.7 million agreement to purchase the site following a unanimous school board vote.
+The building had fallen into disrepair following the partial demolishing, and would have cost an estimated $25 million to return the building to a usable state.